Jon Batiste tops Grammys; Silk Sonic soars, Rodrigo crowned

 “I want to thank my mom for being so supportive for all of my dreams, no matter how crazy.
 I want to thank my mom and dad for being equally as proud of me for winning a Grammy as they were when I learned how to do a back walk.”

+The win came after the night's festivities briefly grew somber when Ukrainian President Volodymyr Zelenskyy addressed the gathering with an update on the war and numbers including children injured and killed.
+"Our musicians wear body armor instead of tuxedos," he said.
+"We are fighting Russia, which brings horrible silence with its bombs.
+The dead silence.
+Fill the silence with your music."

+He ended by saying: "Tell the truth about the war on your social networks, on TV.
+Support us in any way you can, but not silence.
+And then peace will come to all our cities.”

-Silk Sonic opened the Grammys in Las Vegas with their high-energy, infectious fix of retro soul and funk by performing their “777.”
+Silk Sonic opened the ceremony in Las Vegas with their high-energy, infectious mix of retro soul and funk by performing their “777.”
 They returned to the stage a short time later to collect the song of the year trophy for “Leave the Door Open.”

-The win helps Mars tie the record for most song of the year wins.
-He had previously won for “24K Magic.”

 Both Mars and .Paak jumped out their seat, threw up their hands and danced to their song.